 Select a language from the options below to translate this page.

 Your good health is our priority.
-The arrival of COVID-19 vaccines is a positive turning point in a public health crisis that has impacted all of us.
-Information about the vaccines is changing rapidly.
-We know you have a lot of questions about the safety and effectiveness of the vaccines, as well as how you can obtain a vaccine.
-The FAQ below is intended to help provide you with the most up-to-date information on COVID-19 vaccines as it becomes available.
+The availability of COVID-19 vaccines is a positive turning point in a public health crisis that has impacted all of us.
+MedStar Health is pleased to vaccinate residents of any state and the District of Columbia, ages 12 and older.
+The FAQ below is intended to help provide you with the most up-to-date information on COVID-19 vaccines.

 COVID-19 Vaccine FAQS